amyvanwell/gazerCode/README.md

 For full documentation of Gazer past download and install, please consult the [Gazer Docs](https://amyvanwell.github.io/gazerCode/).

+# Demo

+To see the demo working online, see the deployment at the following [link](https://gazer-demo.herokuapp.com/).

 # How To Install

 1. Branch this repository and download the branch onto your computer.